nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## 3. Client Information

-Every client that is registered in LeadsForce have the following attributes that has the corresponding attribute type and argument tag.
+This section details the client information that financial advisors can keep track of with LeadsForce.
+Every client that is registered in LeadsForce have the following attributes that has the corresponding type and argument tag.
+The argument tags specified here will be used in the commands of several [features](#4-features).

 Client Attribute | Type of Attribute | Argument Tag
 -----------------|-----------------|-----------------